MahmoudSAZahran/-An-Ultra-Low-Power-12-bit-SAR-ADC-with-Data-Driven-Noise-Reduction-Served-by-PMIC-and-VCO./README.md

-This pdf is just a part of my bachelor's degree graduation project theseis.
+This document comprises only the fifth chapter of a ten-chapter thesis describing my bachelor's graduation project.
+It highlights my primary contribution and area of responsibility.
+While this chapter was my main focus, my engagement extended to collaborative contributions across the broader scope of the project.